AntonioDiaz/udemy-oauth2-spring/README.md

 ````

 ### PostAuthorize
-Executes the method and check the security.
+Executes the method and check the security, only returns the value if expression evaluates to true.
 ````java
 @GetMapping(path = "/{id}")
 @PostAuthorize("#id == '1234'")